gabbersepp/dev.to-posts/blog-posts/net-internals/profiler-fn-enter-leave/profiler-fn-enter-leave.md

 }
 ```

 Please note the **__stdcall**.
 This means that we clean up the stack on our own, exactly as we would do it in our callbacks.
-If you omitt this keyword, the compiler applies **cdecl** calling convention, which means that the caller cleans up the stack.
+If you omitt this keyword, the compiler applies **cdecl** calling convention, which means that the caller cleans up the stack. `ret 16` would lead to a corrupt stack in this case.

 Why do we need **[ESP + 12] to get the first argument**?
 Well, SP points to the next execution address.
 In the function we see two `push` commands, which decrease the SP by another 2*4 = 8 bytes.
 So in the end we have to increase SP by 12 bytes to get the first argument.